ANSSI-FR/Open-ISO7816-Stack/CONTRIBUTING.md

 The openocd server exposes a telnet interface you can use in order to manage it or run some specific commands.
-You can connect to with the following method :
+You can connect to the openocd server using the following method :
 ``` shell
 $ telnet localhost 4444
 ```